-Muhyo & Roji’s Bureau of Supernatural Investigation Volume One is a manga written and illustrated by Yoshiyuki Nishi, and it was published in North America by Viz Media’s Shonen Jump imprint in 2007.
-The series is rated “T” for teens; after reading this first volume, I would agree with this rating.
+Muhyo & Roji’s Bureau of Supernatural Investigation Volume One was published in North America by VIZ Media’s Shonen Jump imprint.
+The series is rated “T” for teens, and after reading this first volume, I would agree with this rating.

-Muhyo & Roji’s Bureau of Supernatural Investigation Volume 1
+Muhyo & Roji’s Bureau of Supernatural Investigation Volume One

 Written by: Yoshiyuki Nishi